josharnow/PanDerm/README.md

 cd classification
 bash script/finetune_test.sh
 ```
-Note: Note: Remember to adjust the `resume` argument to your storage location of finetuned model weights.
+Note: Remember to adjust the `resume` argument to your storage location of finetuned model weights.

 ## 5. Skin Lesion Segmentation